lmazure/SMS/tools.md

 ### `get_requirement_folders_tree`

-Retrieves a detailed tree of requirement folders for specified projects.
+Retrieves a detailed tree of requirement folders for a specified project.

 **Input:**
-- `project_ids` (array of numbers): List of project IDs
+- `project_id` (number): The project ID

 **Output:** A simplified tree structure for each project, where each folder includes:
 - `id` (number): The folder ID